Ha0Tang/HCANet/README.md

 Its difficult to understand your issue from only single image/output.
 As I mentioned, there are various factors.
 Please debug yourself step by step and see where its going wrong.
 Check all the available inputs/outputs visually, and check multiple cases to see if the issue is happening for all cases.
 Good luck to you!

 ### Acknowledgements
-This implementation is largely based on the PyTorch implementation of [CP-VTON](https://github.com/sergeywong/cp-vton).
-We are extremely grateful for their public implementation.
+This implementation is largely based on the PyTorch implementation of both [cp-vton-plus](https://github.com/minar09/cp-vton-plus) and [XingGAN](https://github.com/Ha0Tang/XingGAN).